 Councillor Mike Wharton, Liverpool City Region Combined Authority Portfolio Holder for Culture, Tourism and The Visitor Economy, said: “The hospitality and tourism sector is a key part of our economy and will be vital to driving our recovery as we emerge from the pandemic.
 We’ve done all we can to support the sector over the last 18 months, distributing £45 million to more than 4,500 businesses, and they stand ready to benefit from the pent-up demand we are now seeing.
 There are a wide range of opportunities available within the hospitality sector right now, that people across the City Region can benefit from, and I’d urge anyone looking for work or a career change to take advantage.”

-Live vacancies have been launched on visitliverpool.biz, and Growth Platform’s specialist skills brokerage service will also help businesses with recruitment and training to enhance skills and productivity.
+Live vacancies have been launched on visitliverpool.biz, and Be More’s specialist skills brokerage service will also help businesses with recruitment and training to enhance skills and productivity.